jliujack/yellowcake/content/posts/2021-09-06-debt-collection-how-to-enforce-an-effective-judgement-in-china.md

 meta:
   title: Debt Collection in China; Collect Debt in China; Enforcement of Judgement
   canonicalLink: https://www.legalandwise.com/posts/debt-collection-how-to-enforce-an-effective-judgement-in-china/
-  description: "This article briefly addresses the related practical tips on
+  description: "This article illustrates on how judgments and arbitration
-    enforcement of judgement in China.  "
+    awards  are enforced in China.
+It also briefly addresses the related practical tips on enforcement procedures in China.  "
 ---
 When doing business in China, some foreign clients may encounter the need to collect debts through litigation.
 However, when a foreign client got a valid and favorable judgment, the other side may be unwilling to perform the judgement.
 This is one of the common stories that occurs when foreign clients collect debts through litigation.